meetoseh/backend/docs/db/logs/user_touch_debug_log.md

   - `{"type":"send_unreachable", "parent": "string"}` occurs when the send job determines that there is no appropriate contact address for the channel. `parent` is the `uid` of the `send_attempt` row.
+  - `{"type":"send_event_improper", "parent": "string"}` occurs when the send job determines that the event parameters don't meet validation against the event schema.
   - `{"type":"send_stale", "parent": "string"}` occurs when the send job dropped the attempt because it was too old
   - `{"type":"send_reachable", "parent": "string", "message": {}, "destinations": ["string"]}`